Special Olympics ‘Torch Run Plunge’ held in Narragansett

 NARRAGANSETT, R.I.
 (WPRI) — Special Olympics Rhode Island held its Annual Torch Run Plunge at Salty Brine State Beach in Narragansett on Sunday afternoon.

 Several members from 12 News participated in the plunge, including Chief Meteorologist Tony Petrarca, anchor Mike Montecalvo, meteorologists T.J.
-Del Santo and Steven Matregano, and sports anchor Morey Hersgordon.
+Del Santo and Steven Matregrano, and sports anchor Morey Hershgordon.

 The event also featured live music and an after-party at George’s of Galilee.